 Campaign Collective, the new communications social enterprise, has signed up with two leading industry bodies.

-The Collective, which helps charities and campaigners benefit from affordable professional communications advice and support, has joined both Social Enterprise UK (SEUK) – the national trade body for social enterprises – and the Public Relations Consultants Association (PRCA).
+The Collective, which helps charities and campaigners benefit from affordable professional communications advice and support, has joined both Social Enterprise UK (SEUK) – the national trade body for social enterprises – and the Public Relations and Communications Association (PRCA).

 The UK is home to 70,000 social enterprises.
 These organisations, which have a clear social mission, ensure the majority of their profits are reinvested into a social purpose, and are absolutely accountable and transparent.